 Amy T. Schalet, author of “Not Under My Roof: Parents, Teens, and the Culture of Sex,” a book about the differences between American and Dutch norms in regard to teenage sexuality, indicates the cultural differences between the two countries have something to do with a more mature view of sexuality.
 “There’s a real gender component there, and that’s also where the Dutch, I think, do things differently,” she says.
 “They leave room for boys to think of themselves as romantic, of having feelings.
 And it’s not that American boys aren’t romantic, it’s that everything in their culture tells them that they shouldn’t be.”

 Dutch sex education also includes topics such as gender identity and homosexuality.
 Children here learn early that it is perfectly natural for two men or two women to be in love.
-I can’t help but think that this type of early training can help prevent atrocities such as what recently occurred in Orlando.
+I can’t help but think that this type of early training can help prevent the many hate-crimes and acts of violence against the LGBTQIA+ community.

 No subject regarding sex is taboo in these classes, particularly in the later grades, where it is not unusual to find discussions on subjects such as masturbation and oral sex.
 And girls are not expected to take a passive role in sexual negotiations.
 They are taught they can make choices about their own sexuality, not to feel pressured by boys or their friends.
 In fact, Dutch women are known to be very forthright about what it is they want in bed.
 Girls learn their sexual desires are perfectly natural, and boys are encouraged to embrace their emotions and romantic feelings.